 Where To Buy The GC3

-If you’re looking online, the best places (aside from the FS site) I would recommend to buy the GC3 are The Indoor Golf Shop, Rain or Shine Golf, and Top Shelf Golf.
-These vendors sell the Essentials Plus Bundle (and everything that includes) with an option to upgrade to the Players Plus Bundle.
+If you’re looking online, the best places (aside from the FS site) I would recommend to buy the GC3 are The Indoor Golf Shop, Rain or Shine Golf, and Carl’s Place.
+You can select your desired bundle with one click.

 You can choose any of these vendors based on your preferences.
 All have excellent customer support teams that will bend over backwards to make sure you’re all set.